dhanow/public/databricks_dab/001_github_actions_cicd_push/README.md

 # CI/CD workflow with DAB and GitHub Actions

+NOTE:
-NOTE: THIS NEEDS TO BE RUN FROM PUBLIC REPO, as environments can be created only in PUBLIC or paid repos
+1. THIS NEEDS TO BE RUN FROM PUBLIC REPO, as environments can be created only in PUBLIC or paid repos
+2. The action.yml must be created at the repo root i.e public/.github/workflows/action.yml

 You can use GitHub Actions along with Databricks CLI bundle commands to automate, customize, and run your CI/CD workflows from within your GitHub repositories